Ramya19rk/Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly/README.md

 # Phonepe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-Using-Streamlit-and-Plotly

+Problem Statement: The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
+The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.

+NAME : RAMYA KRISHNAN A

+BATCH: D98

+DOMAIN : DATA SCIENCE

+DEMO VIDEO URL :

+Linked in URL : www.linkedin.com/in/ramyakrishnan19

 ## What is PhonePe Pulse?

 PhonePe Pulse is your window to the world of how India transacts with interesting trends, deep insights and in-depth analysis based on our data put together by the PhonePe team.